A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Kinematic Modeling of the dVRK

 \subsection{Kinematic Modeling of the MTM}

 The left and right MTMs are identical to each other, except the last four joints being mirrored to each other.
-Consequently, the two MTMs can be modeled in a similar fashion.
-The frame definition is shown in Fig. \ref{fig:mtm_frame_def}, and the kinematic parameters of the MTM are described in Table \ref{table:mtm_geometry}.
+Consequently, the two MTMs can be modeled similarly.
+The frame definition based on the modified Denavit-Hartenberg (DH) convention \cite{khalil1986new} is shown in Fig. \ref{fig:mtm_frame_def}, and the kinematic parameters of the MTM are described in Table \ref{table:mtm_geometry}.
 The kinematics of the MTM can be described as \begin{itemize} \item Joint 1 rotates around the Z-axis of the base frame, $z_0$. \item Joints 2, 3, $3'$, $3''$, and $3'''$ construct a parallelogram, which is actuated by joints 2 and $3'$. \item Joints 4, 5, 6, and 7 form a 4-axis non-locking gimbal. \end{itemize}

 The kinematics of the MTM is fully described by the basis joint coordinates $\boldsymbol{q}^b$, which are equal to the dVRK joint coordinate $\boldsymbol{q}^d$, $ \boldsymbol{q}^b = \boldsymbol{q}^d$.
 The additional joints $\boldsymbol{q}^a$ can be described as the linear combination of $\boldsymbol{q}^b$ by